What’s the difference between Saxenda and Wegovy?

 There are some key differences between Saxenda and Wegovy that might affect your choice of weight-loss medication.
 These include effectiveness, frequency of doses and availability.

-Saxenda has been available on prescription since 2017 for weight loss , while Wegovy is expected to be made available in 2023.
+Saxenda has been available on prescription since 2017 for weight loss, while Wegovy became available in the UK for weight loss in September 2023.
 Both drugs are manufactured by the same company, Novo Nordisk.

 Key differences include: